 It's a question on many buyers' minds since we only have so much real estate to dedicate to another smart device.
 The thing to pay attention to here is the capability of the air purifier rather than its physical bulk.
-So the best thing to do is measure the space in which you wish to place your purifier (in m2) and use that as a guide.
-Broadly speaking, the price moves up at the same pace, but there are bargains to be found.
+So the best thing to do is measure the space where you wish to place your cleaner (in m2) and use that as a guide.
+The price moves up simultaneously, but bargains can be found.

 Of course, if you're lucky enough to live in a grand Edwardian or Victorian home, then it may also be worth allowing for this when you hone in on your options.

 While the best air purifiers do an excellent job of removing a whole host of unwanted things from the air around us, many people are keen to know how effective they are against smells.
 Whether that's cooking odours or the odours that come from our pets, if this is a problem in your home, you should look for a charcoal or carbon filter - both known to trap and eliminate common odours in the house.

 How much should I spend on an air purifier?

 The cost of the perfect air purifier is very much dependent on how much you want it to do – much like the best dehumidifiers.
 If you already use a fan or heater in hot and cold months, it could be better to invest more in a multifunctional device.

 Similarly, for a single room, we recommend a budget of around £150, but if your space is much larger, then £500-or-so should do the trick.